-- (5) Protected Zone credit.
-Trees that are preserved which not in the development impact area nor in a designated protected zone will receive the same tree coverage credit as preserved trees in the development impact area. - (6) SITES credit.
-A development which demonstrates by a SITES rating sheet a minimum compliance with SITES (Sustainable Sites Initiative) Certified-rating or greater may achieve additional credit based on the percentage of the achieved score relative to SITES Platinum-rating.
+(5) Protected trees not in the development impact area will be credited

+(6) A development which demonstrates by a SITES rating sheet a minimum compliance with SITES (Sustainable Sites Initiative) Certified-rating or greater may achieve additional credit based on the percentage of the achieved score relative to SITES Platinumrating.
 The percentage increase of projected tree canopy may be applied to each planted legacy tree when the estimated established score is approved by the building official.